NoneShen/Poly-document/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 <img alt="img_2.png" src="img_2.png"/>
 <img alt="img_3.png" src="img_3.png"/>

-> [!Note ]
+> [!Note|style:flat|label:Notice]
 **All existing NFT assets** will be shown before your wallet is connected or switched to the appropriate chain, as shown in this figure.

 <img alt="img_4.png" src="img_4.png"/>

-> And a window will pop up to suggest you **connecting your wallet** of this chain when you click any NFT assets on it,
-> as shown in here:
+And a window will pop up to suggest you **connecting your wallet** of this chain when you click any NFT assets on it, as shown in here:

 <img alt="img_5.png" src="img_5.png"/>